Of Faults and Favorites: Model Checking a Pagination Algorithm with Alloy

 The first approach includes all events in the standard list regardless of favorite status.
 Since the favorited list contains only favorites, favorites appear in both lists.

-This was the approach we were hoping to take.
-It had one flaw that we knew about: Since the events are sorted favorites first, by day it was possible that favorite events might show favorites further into the future than non-favorites.
+This was the approach we hoped to take.
+It had one known flaw: since events sort favorites first within each day, the favorites cursor could advance further into the future than non-favorites.
 For example:

 The combined list would look like this: